tillkahlbrock/superluminar-website/content/post/prometheus-k8s-service-discovery.md

 A Kubernetes Controller (also an Operator) extends the K8s api by defining [Custom Resources (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and reacting to their modification.
 A common example of a custom Controller is the [Nginx IngressController](https://kubernetes.github.io/ingress-nginx/), that comes to action when a Ingress resource gets created, modified or deleted and rewrites the nginx configuration appropriately.

 ## Custom Resource Definition (CRD)
-The PrometheusOperator comes with four CRDs: `Prometheus`, `ServiceMonitor`, `PrometheusRule` and `Alertmanager`.
+Prometheus Operator comes with four CRDs: `Prometheus`, `ServiceMonitor`, `PrometheusRule` and `Alertmanager`.
 The former two are relevant for configuring how Prometheus discovers its targets.
-The `Prometheus` CRD is used by the PrometheusOperator to configure the Prometheus Instances:
+The `Prometheus` CRD is used by Prometheus Operator to configure the Prometheus Instances:
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: Prometheus